plankanban/planka/README.md

 Alternatively, you can download the [Android APK](https://github.com/LouisHDev/planka_app/releases/latest/download/app-release.apk) directly.

+If you have an iOS device and would like to test the app, you can join [TestFlight](https://testflight.apple.com/join/Uwn41eY4) (limited to 200 participants).

 ## Contact

 - If you want to get a hosted version of Planka, you can contact us via email contact@planka.cloud